Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

-Chase might not offer personal loans, but there are other options out there that might better fit your needs.
+Chase might not offer personal loans, but there are other options that might better fit your needs.
 If you’d like to keep your finances with this bank, you might want to go for one of Chase’s other loan or credit card options.

 If you’re open to other providers, you might want to consider applying for a personal loan with an online lender instead.
 To learn more about personal loans and find a lender that works for you, check out our personal loans guide.